On Z2 harmonic functions on $\mathbb{R}^2$ and the polynomial Pell's equation: Properties of harmonic functions

 where $b_n, c_n$ are complex numbers except that $b_0, c_0$ must be real.
-Capital letters $U$ and $B$, representing the first and second parenthesis respectively, are the ``unbounded" and ``bounded" parts at infinity.
+Capital letters $U$ and $B$, representing the first and second parentheses, respectively, are the ``unbounded" and ``bounded" parts at infinity.
 We may also call them $U(f)$ and $B(f)$ respectively to emphasize their dependency on $f$.
-Note that $U(f)$ is actually a harmonic function on the entire $\IR^2\backslash \{O\}$, where $O$ is the origin.
+Note that $U(f)$ is actually a harmonic function on the whole $\IR^2\backslash \{O\}$, where $O$ is the origin.
 (But $B(f)$ is not.)\\